-The recommended age for a first-time screening is 50 (45 if you are African American), but it may be earlier if you’re at higher than average risk, e.g. if you have a personal or family history of polyps or colon cancer.
+The recommended age for a first-time screening is 45, but it may be earlier if you’re at higher than average risk, e.g. if you have a personal or family history of polyps or colon cancer.
 Ask your physician or gastroenterologist for advice.

 There’s no reason to delay.
 A screening colonoscopy is covered by most insurance plans and can usually be completed—from check-in to check out–within a few hours.
 Those few hours could save the rest of your life.

 The fee for a colonoscopy at an independent ambulatory surgery center is reasonable and far less expensive than it would be at a hospital or hospital-affiliated surgery center.

 A colonoscopy is not just a great screening method for colon cancer, but also a great preventive measure against it.
 During your colonoscopy, your gastroenterologist will not only screen for cancer and check your colon health, but also remove any cancerous or precancerous polyps.